SvOlli/sorbus/doc/cpu_detect.md

 of 30 GPIO pins on the RP2040.)

 However, it is interesting to know which CPU the system is running on.
-The "Native Core" is the one with the most features, but does use opcodes and features that are not available or buggy on an (old) NMOS 6502.
+The "JAM Core" is the one with the most features, but does use opcodes and features that are not available or buggy on an (old) NMOS 6502.
 This means that a 65C02 or any other CMOS variant is required.
 So, it should be a good idea to detect the NMOS 6502 and print an error